process-analytics/bpmn-visualization-js/docs/contributors/mxgraph-integration.md

 The bpmn input source coordinates are absolute whereas mxgraph uses coordinates in the referential of the parent cell.
 As we define a parent-child relationship when inserting BPMN elements in the mxGraph model, a coordinate transformation layer is required.
-See `MxGraphRenderer` for more details.
+See `BpmnRenderer` for more details.

 ## BPMN elements rendering